GLP-1 Medication Cost Calculator

 Enhanced savings card ($350)

-That side-by-side view can be more useful than a single number because most real treatment plans are not static.
+That side-by-side view can be more useful than a single number because most real GLP-1 treatment plans are not static.
 Doses change, refills happen at different times, and insurer rules can shift during the year.
 A simple scenario table gives you a fast way to test whether a plan is resilient or fragile before you commit to it.

-Limitations and assumptions
+Limitations and assumptions for GLP-1 medication estimates

-This calculator is intentionally transparent, which also means it is simplified.
+This GLP-1 medication cost calculator is intentionally transparent, which also means it is simplified.
 It assumes that your monthly refill can be represented by one quantity and one package price, and that your plan behaves like a deductible-plus-coverage model.
 Some insurance designs use flat copays, tiered pricing, specialty pharmacy arrangements, accumulator or maximizer programs, or other benefit structures that do not fit neatly into one percentage field.
 If your plan has those features, treat the result as an estimate rather than a precise quote.

 The annual view is especially important to interpret carefully.
 The calculator multiplies the current monthly estimate by twelve.
 It does not simulate the deductible being gradually satisfied across future months, nor does it model annual coupon caps, changing package quantities, prior authorization interruptions, shortages, mail-order discounts, or manufacturer program rules that exclude government insurance.
 In real life, your early months may cost more while your later months cost less after the deductible is met, or the opposite may happen if dose escalation increases quantity later in the year.